 I then quantified the number of Rvs167 molecules recruited to endocytic patches in inp51Δ , inp52Δ, and inp51Δ inp52Δ cells.
 WT levels of Rvs167 are recruited in both inp51Δ and inp52Δ cases.
 In inp51Δ inp52Δ however, nearly three times as much Rvs is recruited to sites.
 Some Rvs167-GFP patches in these cells assemble and disassemble, although majority do not.
-Many large clusters of Rvs167 are present on the plasma membrane, and the regular inward jump in WT is not seen.
-Some cytoplasmic patches are also seen, consistent with observations of Sla1 patches within the cytoplasm32 by other labs.
+Many large clusters of Rvs167 are present on the plasma membrane, and the regular inward jump observed in WT cells is not seen in these mutants.
+Some Rvs167 patches are also seen inside the cell far from the plasma membrane, consistent with observations of Sla1 patches deep within the cytoplasm32 by other labs in these mutants.
 These patches likely mark aberrant membrane invaginations continuous with the plasma membrane that are able to assemble and disassemble endocytic patches.
 Many Sla1 patches are motile in inp51Δ inp52Δ, and uptake of extracellular membrane appears to proceed in spite of the morphological aberrations.
-This means that membrane scission could occur in these cells32.
+This means that endocytic membrane scission can occur in these cells32.